Trixinity/Trixinity/README.md

 I am Trix Vernancy, a creative, quick-learning new developer.

-- 💻 I’m currently searching for a junior developer job.
+- 💻 Calculus and Linear Algebra tutor.
 - 🌱 I’m currently studying at the [`Eindhoven University of Technology`] for a bachelor Data Science.
 - 😄 Pronouns: No preference but officially he/him.
 - ⚡ Fun fact: I like Formula One and competitive shooters a lot.
 Also streetwear and cars.